sducournau/them_archi_graph/.copilot/rules.md

 ## When in Doubt

+1. **USE SERENA MCP FIRST** - Search before creating
-1. Check existing code patterns in the theme
+2. Check existing code patterns in the theme
+3. Review recent cleanup documentation (`/docs/changelogs/`)
-2. Follow WordPress Coding Standards
+4. Follow WordPress Coding Standards
-3. Prioritize security (sanitize, escape, verify)
+5. Prioritize security (sanitize, escape, verify)
-4. Use the `archi_` prefix for everything custom
+6. Use the `archi_` prefix for everything custom
-5. Test with the diagnostic scripts in the root directory
+7. Test with the diagnostic scripts in the root directory
+8. Never use `enhanced_*`, `unified_*`, or `new_*` prefixes
+9. Consolidate, don't duplicate